terraform-google-modules/terraform-google-network/modules/routes/README.md

 - Routes within vpc network.
 - Optionally deletes the default internet gateway routes.

-## Compatibility

-This module is meant for use with Terraform 0.12.
-If you haven't [upgraded](https://www.terraform.io/upgrade-guides/0-12.html) and need a Terraform 0.11.x-compatible version of this module, the last released version intended for Terraform 0.11.x is [0.8.0](https://registry.terraform.io/modules/terraform-google-modules/network/google/0.8.0).

 ## Usage

 Basic usage of this submodule is as follows: